Beornin/memory_repo/README.md

 # memory_sorter2
 memory_sorter2 allows staging and checking against a current photo/video repository to flag duplicate and allow non-duplicates into the library.
 ## Motivation
-Being the family's tech person, I took it upon myself became the family's photo and video repository manager.
+Being the family's tech person, I took it upon myself to condense all the pictures and videos (memories) into one repository.
  I soon found there were many duplicates in our current repo.
-Using memory_sorter1, I was able to start with a clean baseline, and then using memory_sorter2, I am able to keep most duplicate photos and videos from finding their way into our library.
+Using memory_sorter1, I was able to start with a clean baseline, and then using memory_sorter2, I am able to keep duplicate photos and videos from finding their way into our library.
 While I did see other free and paid software's that do things similar, most seemed to look only at a date and size, but I was looking for actual image comparisons, which some file types will be checked by.
 I also did not fully trust an outside software looking over all these files in detail, so I opted to test my coding skill out to make these two apps as well as keep things in house.